Mark Evans (actor): Recordings

-The Journey Home | Adre'n Ôl

 In September 2010, Mark began to write his debut album.
 He decided to make his album personal and almost autobiographical of the 10 years since he had left his home in Wales.
 "The Journey Home" was released on Sain Records in 2011.
 The 12-track album features guest vocalists including Ysgol Glanaethwy and former Wicked co-star Ashleigh Gray.

-The Journey Home | Deluxe Edition

-Mark released his debut album The Journey Home on Sain Records in 2011.
 A Deluxe version of the album was released in 2012 and translates all the Welsh songs into English, with bonus tracks in Welsh.
 The single, "Unchained Melody", made for Evans' and Dillon's turn in Ghost, was added to the album.